nim-lang/nimble/readme.markdown

 ``> 0.2 & < 1.0`` which will install a package with the version greater than 0.2
 and less than 1.0.

+## Versions

+Versions of cloned packages via git or mercurial are determined through the repo's *tags*.

+When installing a package which needs to be downloaded, after the download is complete and if the package is distributed through a VCS, babel will check the cloned repo's tags list.
+If no tags exist, babel will simply install the HEAD (or tip in mercurial) of the repo.
+If tags exist, babel will attempt to look for tags which resemble versions (e.g. v0.1) and will then find the latest version out of the available tags, once it does so it will install the package after checking out the latest version.

 ## .babel reference

 ### [Package]